Terracotta

 Available Systems

-Alpha Vci.45 System for Terracotta Rainscreen Panels
+Sigma Vci.45 System for Terracotta Rainscreen Panels

-Alpha Vci.45 System
+Sigma Vci.45 System

 Panel Subframing system that incorporates a versatile horizontal rail designed specifically for thin, fluted terracotta tile formats.
 Allows maximum flexibility in panel layout with running bond patterns possible.
-For use with either stud or concrete back-up wall conditions.

-Alpha Hci.22 System
+Sigma Hci.22 System

-Panel Subframing system that offers concealed clip fixing for double-skin terracotta tiles.
+Panel Sub-framing system that offers concealed clip fixing for double-skin terracotta tiles.
 Designed specifically for fluted, double-skin terra-cotta tiles with horizontal ship-lap, to limit water penetration and provide a mechanical, clip-based solution for panel attachment.

 Alpha Eci.22 System for Terracotta Rainscreen Tiles